|Never miss another article | Subscribe here|

-There are 309 permanently exhibited pieces that cover more than five thousand years of this civilisation: more than two thousand of the Prehistory (c.6000 – 3000 BC) and around three thousand years of the History (c.
+Until the remodelling works of the Museum, currently underway, there were 309 pieces permanently exhibited, covering more than five thousand years of this civilisation: more than two thousand from Prehistory (c.6000 – 3000 BC) and about three thousand years of the History (c.
 3000 BC – 642 AD).

 Calouste Gulbenkian Museum

 The Egyptian collection of the Calouste Gulbenkian Museum – Founder’s Collection, with substantially less art pieces than the previous one (40 on exhibition and 14 stored) but with an impeccable quality, reflects the taste and knowledge of its collector.